Lightning-AI/pytorch-lightning/docs/source/metrics.rst

 Lightning supports `sklearns metrics module <https://scikit-learn.org/stable/modules/classes.html#module-sklearn.metrics>`_ as a backend for calculating metrics.
 Sklearns metrics are well tested and robust, but requires conversion between pytorch and numpy thus may slow down your computations.
+Do note that we support many but not all sklearn metrics.

 To use the sklearn backend of metrics simply import as